muhamadto/spring-native-amazonlinux2-base/README.md

-# graalvm-amazonlinux-builder-image
+# graalvm-amazonlinux
-Use these images to build spring native functions for AWS Lambda
+Use this images to build amazonlinux2 for java native-image applications